ajayreddy01/passwordsgenerator/README.md

-# passwordsgenerator
+# Password Generator
 A python Script to generate all possible passwords of a given lengths and appends to a txt file

 ### Requirements:

-1.python3
+- python3

-2.itertools
+- itertools
 ### Usage:

-python main.py
+ - python main.py